ZigZagExchange/lightning-dex/README.md

 The first implementation of this exchange will feature BTC <> WBTC swaps, with ETH, USDC, USDT, and DAI support to come soon after.

+# Ethereum

+15s block times on Ethereum mean a swap could take as much as 1-2 minutes to complete.
+Pricing swaps for that long will be difficult, so likely only BTC <> WBTC swaps will be offered at first with the possibiliy of higher fee (0.5%) swaps being added later for ETH and USDC.

+Technically, it is not difficult to implement however, so this should follow soon after the Arbitrum DEX.

-# Bitcoin Base Layer <> Ethereum L1
+# Bitcoin Base Layer

-Support for layer 1 swaps will be added later since it's slightly more complex.
+Support for base layer atmoci swaps will be added later since it's slightly more complex.
 Because of slow block settlement times, BTC <> WBTC will be the only pair offered at first.

 # Roadmap